rk2k3/ip/docs/README.md

 **Example:**

     > todo Buy groceries
-    Got it.
-I've added this task:
+    Understood, I've added this task:
     [T][ ] Buy groceries
-    Now you have 1 task in the list.
+    The number of your tasks is: 1

 ## Adding a deadline task: `deadline`